ratta2ii/react-redux-state-api/README.md

 9:00 | started morning with a kirupa video.
 Planned to work more on capstone.
 Guess I better look at Friday project too.

+10:15am | Building a AbouUs component in capstone